Lepavina Monastery: History

-At the end of 1692 and the beginning of 1693, Lepavina hosted Serbian Patriarch of Peć, Arsenije (Arsenius) III Čarnojević (or Crnojević).
-He was gathering the local Orthodox people and preaching, and also visiting the local voivodes of Krajina, which enhanced the reputation of the abbey.
-After the Orthodox Monastery of Marča was handed over to the Greek Catholics, Lepavina became the major centre of Orthodoxy in the region.
+At the end of 1692 and the beginning of 1693, Lepavina hosted Serbian Patriarch of Peć, Arsenije III Čarnojević (or Crnojević).
+He was gathering the local Serbs and preaching, and also visiting the local voivodes of Krajina, which enhanced the reputation of the abbey.
+After the Eastern Orthodox Monastery of Marča was handed over to the Greek Catholics, Lepavina became the major centre of Eastern Orthodoxy in the region.

-In 1734 the Orthodox population of the Varaždin Generalat succeeded in obtaining the permission to have their own Orthodox bishop – the Greek Catholic bishop received as his headquarters the recently seized Monastery of Marča, while Lepavina was assigned as the residence of the new Orthodox bishop.
+In 1734, the ethnic Serb population of the Varaždin Generalat succeeded in obtaining the permission to have their own Eastern Orthodox bishop – the Greek Catholic bishop received as his headquarters the recently seized Marča Monastery, while Lepavina was assigned as the residence of the new Orthodox bishop.
 However, because of Lepavina’s peripheral position, the final seat of the Orthodox bishopric became Severin, while the diocese was called the Eparchy of Lepavina and Severin.
-The first bishop of Lepavina and Severin, Simeon (Filipović) was buried in Lepavina – he died in the investigative custody in Koprivnica, which was yet another consequence of gradual imposition of the church Union on the local Orthodox.
+The first bishop of Lepavina and Severin, Simeon Filipović was buried in Lepavina – he died in the investigative custody in Koprivnica, which was yet another consequence of gradual imposition of the church Union on the local Orthodox.

 Although life under Empress Maria Theresa was not easy for the Orthodox – for a short time Orthodoxy was even declared illicit, and the Lepavina Monastery should have become Greek Catholic – the still-standing monastery church was built in the mid-18th century.
 The project was realised under the guidance of Nikola Popović, the former ‘protopresbyter of Croatia’ and parish priest of Pisanica, where he also had built a nice church.
 Nikola took the vows and became the archimandrite of Lepavina with the name Nikifor (Nicephorus).
-On 25 March 1753 the completed Baroque church was consecrated by Arsenije (Arsenius, Teofanović) the Bishop of Kostajnica and Zrinopolje, who resided mainly in Severin.
+In, 1753 the completed Baroque church was consecrated by Arsenije (Arsenius, Teofanović) the Bishop of Kostajnica and Zrinopolje, who resided mainly in Severin.

-World War II was especially difficult period.
+The World War II was especially difficult period.
 Immediately after the occupation, the brethren were arrested and taken to a concentration camp.
-Hieromonk Joakim (Joachim, Babić) was killed and the others were deported to Serbia.
-On 27 October 1943 the monastery was bombarded, monastic buildings were almost completely destroyed, while the church and the dormitory were heavily damaged.
+Hieromonk Joakim Babić was killed and the others were deported to Serbia.
+In 1943, the monastery was bombarded, monastic buildings were almost completely destroyed, while the church and the dormitory were heavily damaged.
 Nevertheless, in the part of the dormitory that escaped destruction, the part of the monastery library remained intact and was appropriated by the Greek Catholic clergy.

-After World War II

-After the war, the only inhabitant of the monastery was Father Simeon (Sakulj), who partially renovated it and returned the usurped property.
-By the efforts of Metropolitan Jovan (John, Pavlović) of Zagreb and Ljubljana, who became the head of the diocese in 1977, the monastery regained the old glory and importance.
-The connection with the Hilandar Monastery was revived in 1984, when monk Gavrilo (Gabriel, Vučković) came from there and became Lepavina’s hegumen and finally archimandrite.
+After the war, the only inhabitant of the monastery was Father Simeon Sakulj, who partially renovated it and returned the usurped property.
+By the efforts of Metropolitan Jovan Pavlović of Zagreb and Ljubljana, who became the head of the diocese in 1977, the monastery regained the old glory and importance.
+The connection with the Hilandar Monastery was revived in 1984, when monk Gavrilo Vučković came from there and became Lepavina’s hegumen and finally archimandrite.